-- a.
-The municipality and the Commission may examine: - (1) the records of any licensed organization relating to transactions connected with operating or holding bingo games or raffles; and - (2) any manager, officer, director, agent, member or employee regarding a licensed bingo game or raffle. - b.
+a.
+The municipality and the Commission may examine:

+(1) the records of any licensed organization relating to transactions connected with operating or holding bingo games or, raffles, or amusement games; and b.
 Information received shall be disclosed only as necessary to enforce the act.